Diethood » Recipes » Dinner Recipes » Seafood » San Francisco Cioppino (Fisherman’s Stew)

 • Tomatoes: Use canned for tangy, intense flavor.

-• Stock: Use seafood stock for authenticity or chicken stock for convenience.
+• Stock: Use seafood stock for authenticity, or you can go with fish stock or chicken broth for convenience.

 • Bay Leaf: Key for enhancing flavor in seafood soups.